airyhq/airy/docs/docs/sources/sms-twilio.md

 ## Connecting a channel

-After you have created a Twilio phone number you must [point its webhook](https://www.twilio.com/docs/sms/tutorials/how-to-receive-and-reply-java#configure-your-webhook-url) to your
+After you created a Twilio phone number you must [point its webhook](https://www.twilio.com/docs/sms/tutorials/how-to-receive-and-reply-java#configure-your-webhook-url) to your
-Airy Core installation.
+Airy Core Platform running instance.

 Next call the Platform API: